-Drupal Enterprise 7: Stop Displaying a Field for an Existing Content Type (with Panelizer)
+Drupal Enterprise 7: Stop Displaying Content on a Landing Page

 Additionally, your role in Drupal may not have the proper permissions to complete the task.
 Contact your site administrator for additional information.

 - Use filters, if desired, at the top of the Content page to locate the page you want to edit by entering Title, Type, Author, Published status (Yes or No), or Vocabulary and clicking Apply.

 - Click the page title link in the Title column for the page you want to edit.